Board of Directors

 Eric Zarnikow

 Eric Zarnikow is Executive Director of the Illinois Student Assistance Commission (ISAC), a state agency focused on helping to make postsecondary education more accessible and affordable for Illinois families.
 ISAC provides comprehensive, objective, and timely information on education and financial aid for students and their families—giving them access to the tools they need to make the educational choices that are right for them.
 Then, through the state scholarship and grant programs ISAC administers, including the state’s flagship Monetary Award Program, ISAC can help students make those choices a reality.
-Eric is a former Associate Administrator at the U.S. Small Business Administration, where he led the Office of Capital Access, responsible for all the agency’s programs and operations concerning financial assistance to small businesses, 800 employees and a $90 billion loan and investment portfolio.
+Eric is a former Associate Administrator at the U.S. Small Business Administration, where he led the Office of Capital Access, responsible for all the agency’s programs and operations concerning financial assistance to small businesses, 800 employees, and a $90 billion loan and investment portfolio.
 Prior to his work with the SBA, Eric spent over 25 years in the private sector, including serving as Senior Vice President, Chief Risk Officer and Treasurer at ServiceMaster.
 Eric serves on several commissions and Boards and is currently a trustee of The College Board, serving on its Executive, Finance and Investment Committees and as chair of its Audit Committee.
-A certified public accountant, Eric received his bachelor’s degree from Iowa State University and MBA from Drake University.
+A certified public accountant, Eric holds a bachelor’s degree from Iowa State University and an MBA from Drake University.